 This where Qumulo comes in and why we at Evolving Solutions recommend and trust their solutions.
 What also makes Qumulo stand out is the ability to replicate the data from one cluster to another allows for both “hub-spoke” methods of aggregating data and using replication between Qumulo clusters for disaster recovery methodologies.
 These methods are crucial in the case of a disaster scenario.
 While no one wants to go through any disaster, it is good to know there are methodologies in place if your company is ever in this position.

 The article discusses solutions to modern file storage analytics.
 While there are multiple solutions a company can implement, a better solution involves being able to put all that data “on the network” and inside a scalable solution where all the data lives.
 There are benefits to this approach rather than having multiple storage environments and struggling to figure out where to put data, how to replicate it or migrate it from remote sites, and how to scale it, or how to administer multiple appliances.
 Qumulo does a good job providing solutions to the challenge and gives us more insight on the importance of video surveillance systems.
-Below is the remainder of the video storage article and it can also be found here.
+Below is the remainder of the video storage article.

 Qumulo Provides a Window into Storage with Modern File Storage Analytics